email: roadarch@outlook.com

 Bristow, OK

 This Penguin in Tulsa was installed in 2002 during the Penguins on Parade community art project.
 The six-foot-tall statues were purchased and decorated by local businesses to benefit the Tulsa Zoo.
 The zoo had just added an African Black-footed Penguin exhibit.
 There were about 100 of these statues installed, most of them in Tulsa.
-This statue is located in front of the M&M Lumber Co.
+The first statue shown above is located in front of the M&M Lumber Co.
 The statue is known as "Handy."
 For more, see this website. [map]

 This Penguin in Bristow is another statue from the Penguins on Parade art project.
 This one is painted in the Bristow High School football team's colors of purple and gold.
 It is located at Crown Auto World and known as "Sam the Salesman." [map]